 Dunn, D.C., C.L.
 Van Dover, R.J.
 Etter, C.R.
 Smith, L.A.
 Levin, T. Morato, A. Colaço, A.C.
 Dale, A.V.
 Gebruk, K.M.
 Gjerde, P.N.
 Halpin, K.L.
 Howell, D. Johnson, J.A.A.
 Perez, M.C.
-Ribeiro, H. Stuckas, P. Weaver and the SEMPIA workshop participants now being planned for the offshore and deep seabed.
-Approval is being given for the exploration for seafloor mineral deposits over large areas, creating an urgent need for REMPs.
+Ribeiro, H. Stuckas, P. Weaver and the SEMPIA workshop participants given for the exploration for seafloor mineral deposits over large areas, creating an urgent need for REMPs.
 Networks of areas where mining and mining impacts are prohibited are expected to be key elements of such plans.
-The presentation described the adaptation of marine reserve design principles to the distinctive biophysical environment of mid-ocean ridges, offered a framework for the design and evaluation of such networks to support conservation of benthic ecosystems on MORs, and introduced projected climate-induced changes in the deep-sea to the evaluation of reserve design.
-It enumerated a suite of metrics to measure network performance against conservation targets and network design criteria promulgated by the Convention on Biological Diversity (CBD).
+The presentation described the adaptation of marine reserve design principles to the distinctive biophysical environment of mid-ocean ridges, offered a framework for the design and evaluation of such networks to support conservation of benthic ecosystems on mid-ocean ridges, and introduced projected climate-induced changes in the deep-sea to the evaluation of reserve design.
+It enumerated a suite of metrics to measure network performance against conservation targets and network design criteria promulgated by the Convention on Biological Diversity.
 These metrics were applied to network scenarios on the northern and equatorial mid-Atlantic Ridge where contractors are exploring for seafloor massive sulphide (SMS) deposits.
-A latitudinally distributed network of areas (extending ≥ 200 km along the ridge axis and 500 km to either side of the ridge axis) performed well at: i) capturing ecologically important areas and 30 to 50 per cent of the spreading ridge areas; ii) replicating representative maintaining along-ridge areas; iii) population connectivity; and iv) protecting areas potentially less impacted by climaterelated changes.
+A latitudinally distributed network of areas (extending \geq 200 km along the ridge axis and 500 km to either side of the ridge axis) performed well at: i) capturing ecologically important areas and 30 to 50 per cent of the spreading ridge areas; ii) replicating representative areas; iii) maintaining along-ridge population connectivity; and iv) protecting areas potentially less impacted by climate-related changes.
 Critically, the presentation demonstrated that the network design was adaptive, allowing for refinement based on new knowledge and the location of mining sites, provided design principles and conservation targets were maintained.
 This framework could be applied along the global mid-ocean-ridge system as a precautionary measure to protect regional biodiversity and ecosystem function from impacts of SMS mining.
-A paper describing this approach is available (Open Access)
+A paper describing this approach is available (Open Access) at http:// advances.sciencemag.org/content/4/7/ eaar4313.

-Mineral exploitation had spread rapidly from land to shallow coastal waters and is at http://advances.sciencemag.org/content/4/7/eaar4313.